apjanke/so-you-wanna-code/docs/Practical-OpSec.md

 # Practical OpSec

-(Based on a "Family OpSec Workshop" deck from Desmond (not his real name).)
+(Based on a "Family OpSec Workshop" deck from my friend Desmond.
+(Not his real name.))

 # Introduction